UdhavPawar/find_github_email/README.md

 - GitHub brings together the world's largest community of developers to discover, share, and build better software.
 - GitHub profiles often include an email address, twitter handle, and/or link to a personal website.
 - However, some of the best profiles simply have no contact information apart from a GitHub username.
-- Hence, this python package is targetted for finding almost any GitHub user's email address, so you can easliy network/reach out to your favorite developers :bowtie::bow:
+- Hence, this python package is targetted for finding almost any GitHub user's email address, so you can easily network/reach out to your favorite developers :bowtie::bow:

 ## Installation